conormkelly/reamo/PLANNED_FEATURES.md

 - No visual stacking of takes (unlike REAPER's arrange view)
 - ItemInfoBar for selected item: take switching, actions

+**Architecture decision:** Backend sends ALL items (no server-side filtering).
+Frontend filters by time selection as needed.
+This enables LOD overview (colored bars showing "stuff here") and avoids round-trips when switching views.
+Time selection is obtained from the transport event, not the items event.

+> See [ITEMS_MODE_FEATURE.md](ITEMS_MODE_FEATURE.md) for detailed implementation spec.

 ### Supported Item Actions

 | Action | Purpose | REAPER API |